gbinal/p-o-d.github.com/faq.md

 ### What options exist for hosting the /data.json file specifically at agency.gov/data.json?

-1. For websites that are composed of static html, simply host the data.json file at the designated location.
+1. For websites that are composed of static HTML, simply host the data.json file at the designated location.
 2. If needed, one may also host the file by using /data.json/index.html to provide the same functionality.
-3. Sites that utilize Wordpress may modify and employ the opensourced [Datafiles Wordpress Plugin](https://github.com/GSA/datafiles-wordpress-plugin).
+3. Sites that utilize WordPress may modify and employ the open-sourced [Datafiles Wordpress Plugin](https://github.com/GSA/datafiles-wordpress-plugin).
-4. Sites that utilize Drupal may modify and employ the opensourced [Digital Strategy Drupal Module](https://github.com/FCC/digital_strategy).
+4. Sites that utilize Drupal may modify and employ the open-sourced [Digital Strategy Drupal Module](https://github.com/FCC/digital_strategy).

 ### How do I get started building this /data file?